Susan Grant Lewin: Publications

 She has contributed to international design symposia and delivered talks including the Art Jewelry Forum Speaker Series during Munich Jewelry Week.

-Boards and affiliations
+Boards and Affiliations

-Lewin serves on the Board of Directors of the Paul Rudolph Institute for Modern Architecture, supporting exhibitions and programming related to architectural representation.
+Over the course of her career, Lewin has served on the boards of the Architectural League of New York and the Design Trust for Public Space.
+Lewin also serves on the Board of Directors of the Paul Rudolph Institute for Modern Architecture, supporting exhibitions and programming related to architectural representation.

 Legacy

 Through her collecting, publications, and advocacy, Lewin has played a significant role in elevating contemporary jewelry and architectural drawings as respected forms of fine art.
 Her museum donations, exhibitions, and editorial contributions continue to influence collectors, curators, and scholars in design, architecture, and craft.